 Recent contributions and relevant publications

-· Discovery (through a long-term collaboration with Prof. G. Ramanath’s group from MSE Dept. at RPI) of a new class of highly scalable, high figure of merit, nanostructured bulk thermoelectric materials (patent pending and licensed by ThermoAura Inc.).
+· Discovery (through a long-term collaboration with Prof. G. Ramanath’s group from MSE Dept. at RPI) of a new class of highly scalable, high figure of merit, nanostructured bulk thermoelectric materials (patent licensed by ThermoAura Inc.).
 The high ZT results reported were enabled by reductions in thermal conductivity due to nanopores and nanograins.
 There is also a promise for ZT>2 by sulfur doping control facilitated by the new bottom-up synthesis method.

 R. J. Mehta, Y. Zhang, H. Zhu, D. S. Parker, M. Belley, D. J. Singh, R. Ramprasad, T. Borca-Tasciuc, and G. Ramanath